A general approach to enhance slope limiters on non-uniform rectilinear grids: Mathematical analysis

-On the uniform meshes, the equation above confirms that the slope limiters and flux limiters are equivalent to each other.
-This equivalence is, however, not true on non-uniform meshes.
-Given linear data, one has from Eq.~(\ref{eq:sec_case_monitor})
+On a uniform mesh, (\ref{eq:sec_math_fluxlim}) indicates that the flux limiters and slope limiters are equivalent to each other, which is, however, not true if the mesh is non-uniform.
+A sufficient condition for second-order accuracy in space is the linear preserving property, namely $\varphi_{i+1/2}=1$ for linear data, in which case